guillfay/robot_mission_15/README.md

 ### 1. Introduction

 Through this project, we model the mission of robots that have to collect dangerous waste, transform it and then transport it to a secure area.
 The robots navigate in an environment broken down into several zones where the level of radioactivity varies from low radioactive to highly radioactive.
 Robots only have access to specific areas matching their radioactivity levels.
-- **Green Zone** : low radioactivity zone
+- **Green Zone** : low radioactivity zone.
+Green, yellow and red wastes can spawn there
-- **Yellow Zone** : medium radioactivity zone
+- **Yellow Zone** : medium radioactivity zone.
+Yellow and red wastes can spawn there
-- **Red Zone** : high radioactivity zone
-The goal of this project is to create a cleanup multi-agents model with the most efficient strategy to clear all the radioactive wastes in all 3 zones.
+- **Red Zone** : high radioactivity zone.
+Only red wastes can spawn there The goal of this project is to create a cleanup multi-agents model with the most efficient strategy to clear all the radioactive wastes in all 3 zones.

 ### 2. Agents

 As it was explained previously, there are 3 types of robots :
-- **Green Robot** can carry 2 green wastes at a time.
-Once it has picked up 2 green wastes, it merges them into 1 yellow waste and puts it in the green deposit zone.
+- **Green Robot** can carry 2 green wastes or 1 yellow waste at a time.
+Once it has picked up 2 green wastes, it merges them into 1 yellow waste.
 It can only move into the green zone.
-- **Yellow Robot** can carry 2 yellow wastes at a time.
-Once has picked up 2 yellow wastes, it merges them into 1 red waste and puts it in the yellow deposit zone.
+- **Yellow Robot** can carry 2 yellow wastes or 1 red waste at a time.
+Once has picked up 2 yellow wastes, it merges them into 1 red waste.
 It can only move into the green and yellow zones.
 - **Red Robot** can carry only 1 red waste at a time and and aims to put it in the red deposit zone.
 It can move into all zones.

 As a first approach, the agents only have a few features and caracteristics : they move randomly into their allocated areas, skipping the cells they have already visited and choosing in priority the cells that contain a wast of their type.
-They can pick up to two wastes, merge them, and move towards their allocated deposit zone
+They can pick up to two wastes, merge them, and move towards their allocated deposit zone.
+But at the end, we defined 4 different strategies we will explain later on.

 ```mermaid
 classDiagram